aridjayarecipes/cutesrecipes.web.app/content/post/2174-recipe-of-favorite-plum-and-earl-grey-jam.md

 - "Make a pot of tea using the tea bag and water.
 Leave it to brew for at least 15 minutes - you need it to be undrinkably strong."
 - "Place all the ingredients in a large pan and bring to a moderate boil."
 - "Simmer gently for about half an hour.
 Observe the beautiful jewel-like colours developing in your pan."
-- "Test the jam using Nigella's clever saucer method (test a teaspoonful on a cold saucer, place in fridge for 30 seconds, if the jam wrinkles when pushed by a finger the jam is set.
+- "Test the jam using Nigella&#39;s clever saucer method (test a teaspoonful on a cold saucer, place in fridge for 30 seconds, if the jam wrinkles when pushed by a finger the jam is set.
 If not repeat this process every 5 minutes until the jam wrinkles.)"
 - "Remove from the heat, then carefully pour the jam into sterilised jars (4 or so should do it, and I normally run jam jars through the dishwasher before drying them in a low oven - do this while the jam is cooking, removing your jar just before you need it.)"
 - "Seal, label and store.
-If your jam is reasonably well set you can leave it for quite some time - I have a jar a year old that's still good.
+If your jam is reasonably well set you can leave it for quite some time - I have a jar a year old that&#39;s still good.
 Less well set jams should be stored in the fridge and eaten quickly."
 categories:
 - Recipe
 tags: